Nateckert/newton_rootfinder/benches/RESULTS.md

 ### Solver speeds

-If the solver speed is driven by the function evaluation, The time taken for resolution should be in the same proportion as for the function evaluation test
+If the solver speed is driven by the function evaluation.
+The time taken for resolution should be in the same proportion as for the function evaluation test